- B.A. cum laude Rutgers University, 2013

 Ben was formerly a Judicial Intern in U.S. District Court (D NJ) in Newark, where he assisted the Hon.
 Steven C. Mannion, U.S. Magistrate Judge, in managing his daily caseload, including composing legal memoranda including substantive analysis to prepare Judge Mannion for court.
 In 2014 he was a summer intern at Sterne, Kessler, Goldstein & Fox in Washington D.C., also receiving an offer from employment from that firm.

-Ben earned his J.D. in 2016 from the Seton Hall University School of Law and earned his B.A. cum laude from Rutgers – The State University of New Jersey in 2013.
+Ben earned his J.D. from the Seton Hall University School of Law and earned his B.A. cum laude from Rutgers – The State University of New Jersey.
 He works in our Chicago office.